Hacks creating designs with Auto Layout and Variants in Figma

 "Space between" objects in a frame will have equal space between them.
 To grow the button or shrink it, simply drag the component’s edge.
 The elements inside adapt to its width and height automatically.
 Resizing can be applied for objects on both the X and Y axis, manually, or in the settings panel.

-Like we had a parent and a child element inside a single component, a group of components would have the same structure but within the frames.
+Like we had a parent and a child element inside a single component in the Figma autolayout, a group of components would have the same structure but within the frames.
 Objects in an Auto Layout frame set to Fill container stretch to the width and/or height of their parent frame.
 With these properties, you can control each resizing option in a group of components and more parts of the UI pages.

 Keep in mind that when you create an Auto Layout with multiple frames, it’s important to set each frame to Fill the container as well (see example below), to make your pages fully responsive.